chel-007/chel007-stackup-advanced-spaceinvaders-game/README.md

 * savePlayerData & loadPlayerData ( which is used to store n retrieve the coins value, n could be extended for other data)

 #### **Powerups**
-So I really wanted to test out this feature as it was suggested in the Bounty, and I thought it would be extremely fun to have.
-So I decided to create three different kinds of Powerup,
+I was eager to test out this feature, especially since it was suggested in the bounty, and I thought it would add a lot of fun to the game.
+To implement this, I created three different kinds of power-ups.

 `one - Alienblaster` to bump the Player's perks according to the level they're on, giving them the ability to shoot faster, and kill more aliens easily.
 It runs for 10 seconds.
 This Powerup increases players `bulletSpeed` and `maxBulletCount` than the default level